Why are violent protests rocking Kazakhstan?

-Protests began at the weekend over anger at a spike in fuel prices but morphed into calls for reform
+Protests began on the weekend over anger at a spike in fuel prices but morphed into calls for reform

-The widespread protests currently engulfing Kazakhstan show no signs of abating, with reports suggesting that the presidential residence was set ablaze on Wednesday.
+Kazakhstan plunged into chaos this week after protestors across the country took to the streets demanding a reduction in fuel prices.

-The property is one of several buildings in Almaty - the country’s largest city - targeted by demonstrators during the growing unrest, which began on Sunday in response to a steep rise in fuel prices.
+The protests left at least eight people dead and hundreds of others injured after the presidential residence was engulfed in flames and armed protesters stormed government buildings.

 The situation is most acute in Almaty, the capital Nur-Sultan and the western oil province of Mangistau, all of which are now under a state of emergency.
 The order was extended to the rest of the country on Wednesday evening, according to Russia’s RIA news agency.